Message from the Chair of Anesthesiology and Perioperative Medicine

 Welcome to the Department of Anesthesiology and Perioperative Medicine at Maine Medical Center, and thank you for taking the time to learn more about our residency program!

 Maine Medical Center is a Level 1 trauma center and a tertiary referral base for over one million people.
 It is a nationally-recognized regional leader for open-heart surgery, vascular and thoracic surgery, pediatric surgery, high-risk obstetrics, neurosurgery, and orthopedic surgery.
-Our department is comprised of approximately 40 anesthesiologists, 20 anesthesia residents, 2 cardiothoracic anesthesia fellows and 80 CRNA's.
+Our department is comprised of approximately 60 anesthesiologists, 23 anesthesia residents, 2 cardiothoracic anesthesia fellows and 80 CRNA's.
 Together, we take pride in the delivery of clinical care focused on excellence, compassion, collaboration and innovation.
 Additionally, we are committed to the educational development of outstanding, well rounded clinicians and health care leaders as well as the advancement of knowledge through scientific and clinical discovery.
-We offer five categorical residency positions per year.
+We recently expanded our residency to eight categorical residency positions per year.

 Portland, Maine - located in the heart of New England and just two hours north of Boston, offers a unique and broad variety of activities and amenities.
 Easy access to skiing, fishing, hiking, sailing, rafting and biking as well as live music, restaurants and a thriving arts scene provides something for everyone!